Brexit customs plan 'could cost £20bn'

 The chief executive of HM Revenue and Customs told MPs firms would have to pay £32.50 for each customs declaration under the so-called "max fac" solution.

-John Thompson said any new system could take up to five years to fully work.
+Jon Thompson said any system may take between three and five years to bed in.

 No 10 said the £20bn figure was "speculation" but "issues" remained with both options being considered.